katcipis/sophia/notes/books/death-life-american-cities.md

-But just as in urban planning, on software the decision on boundaries/size is actually really hard because you have this mesh of different properties that you need to satisfy and some of them can even be contradictory to each other, you push for one and loose the other.
+But just as in urban planning, on software the decision on boundaries/size is actually really hard because you have this mesh of different properties that you need to satisfy and some of them can even be contradictory to each other, you push for one and lose the other.

 On top of that you have context, the whole social context of where the software is being built, by who, etc. Given all that complexity it is easy to create simpler mental models and just create ideas that work on this simpler/ideal mental model, but that has only the benefit of being more comfortable, it doesn't produce great design.
-For great design there is no easy rule of thumb thing to do all the time (like you learn once and do it forever), the only thing you should be doing all the time is:
+For great design there is no easy rule of thumb thing to do all the time, like you learn once and do it forever and you are golden, the only thing you should be doing all the time is:

 * Thinking critically about everything